edgelesssys/contrast/docs/docs/getting-started/deployment.md

 Multiple entries are separated by `##`.

 Contrast configures `iptables` rules so that any traffic targeting `<original-hostname-or-ip>:<original-port>` is transparently redirected to the Envoy proxy running on `<chosen IP>:<chosen port>` inside the same pod.
-The proxy then establishes a mutual TLS connection with the actual destination, using the pod's service mesh certificate for authentication.
+The proxy then establishes an mTLS connection with the actual destination, using the pod's service mesh certificate for authentication.

-#### Configuring Ingress for `web`
+#### Configuring ingress for `web`

 To allow external HTTPS connections without requiring client certificates, we add the following annotation: